antolonappan/echolens/docs/source/index.rst

 ECHOlens is a Python package for simulation of CMB bharat space mission.
 The package contains, lensed CMB maps, foregrounds, reconstruction of the lensing potential and other analysis tools.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :doc:`installation` the project.

 .. note::